Kiki-chu/horse-farm/README.md

-Practicing making a full stack ecommerce website with basket, stock, and several pages.
+Practicing making a full stack ecommerce website with Express and Pug.
+A basket, stock, and several pages.
 Living up to my teenage fantasy of owning a horse farm.